Quick Navigation

 • From there, plot the same elemental contributions in wxDragon like before

-Electron Localization Function - ELFCAR
+Electron Localization Function

 ELFCAR + Bader CHG Calculation YouTube Thumbnail